Web Design Career Guide: HTML, CSS & Responsive UI

 This massive digital transformation means one thing: constant demand for skilled web designers who can create websites that look beautiful, work smoothly, and help businesses achieve their goals.

 But here’s what confuses many beginners what exactly is web design?
-How is it different from web development?
+How Web Design is different from web development?
 Do you need to code?
 Can you design websites without being a programmer?

 This comprehensive guide will answer all these questions.
 You’ll learn what web designers actually do, the skills you need (both design and technical), realistic salary expectations in India, tools you should master, and a clear roadmap to become job-ready.